The Garden is Open!

-This soon-to-be lovely green space at Chagrin Arts, located at 88 North Main Street in historic downtown Chagrin Falls, will serve as an outdoor gathering space to bring awareness and celebrate the dedicated and powerful work of the Ohio Innocence Project.
-A new sculpture entitled “Imaginal Cell” by acclaimed artist and OIP Client, Dean Gillispie, has been commissioned and will be the centerpiece of the Garden.
+This lovely green space at Chagrin Arts, located at 88 North Main Street in historic downtown Chagrin Falls, now serves as an outdoor gathering space to bring awareness and celebrate the dedicated and powerful work of the Ohio Innocence Project.
+A commissioned sculpture entitled “Imaginal Cell” by acclaimed artist and OIP Client, Dean Gillispie, is the centerpiece of the Garden.

 We hope you will support Chagrin Arts in this meaningful and unique way by marking your family’s legacy or honoring a loved one by engraving a brick that will become the foundation of hope in the new garden.

 Reserve your brick TODAY for Spring 2023 installation!

 Dean Gillispie’s latest work